 There is a category of games that end up getting released to act as a kind of commercial for a product to gamers.
 We refer to them as Branded Games.
 What do you know about branded mini-games and why are they popular?

-HitBerry Games is a mobile app and game development company focused on branded games development.
+HitBerry Games is a mobile app development company focused on branded games development.
 We’ve got 12+ years of experience.
-Our team brings together professional and dedicated talents in branded game development.
-We are aware of all the pitfalls of the game development process and do not mind sharing this information with you.
-In this blog post, we’ve gathered basic information about branded mini-games and famous cases.
+Our team brings together professional and dedicated talents in branded games development.
+We are aware of all the pitfalls of the mobile games development process and do not mind sharing this information with you.
+In this blog post, we’ve gathered basic information about branded mini games and famous cases.
 Join us and let’s discover the world of video games together!

 Who uses branded mobile games?